I just got back on the mat and if felt AMAZING.

 After going through my health records, he asked me why I had never been tested for endometriosis.
 I told him I didn’t have the usual symptoms, (painful, heavy periods, intense cramping each cycle, etc).
 I have a friend with endo, and those with endo KNOW they have endo, it’s usually VERY obvious.

-Dr. Braverman then told me that a majority of women he sees are just like me, they have my same conditions, diminished ovarian reserve, trouble achieving pregnancy except through IVF, and even WITH IVF.
+Dr. Braverman then told me that a majority of women he sees are just like me, they have my same conditions, diminished ovarian reserve, trouble achieving pregnancy except through IVF, and some even WITH IVF.
 He said he finds time and time again what he calls silent endometriosis.
 Endometriosis with no symptoms.

 The reason most doctors don’t screen for endometriosis when there are no reported symptoms is that screening for it is very invasive, you can’t pick it up on an x-ray or ultrasound; you have to literally make an incision in your abdomen and put a camera in there and look around.
 NOT FUN.